Carabao Cup round one preview: Frank Lampard's Derby hoping to bounce back

 Morecambe, who are the lowest-placed side in the first round, face a Lancashire derby clash against Alex Neil's Preston.

-Ipswich head to Devon to take on League Two leaders Exeter and Nottingham Forest host Bury, while Steve Bruce's in-form Aston Villa travel to Yeovil.
+Ipswich head to Devon to take on League Two leaders Exeter, and Nottingham Forest host Bury, while Steve Bruce's in-form Aston Villa travel to Yeovil in a game you can see live on Sky Sports Football from 7.30pm.

 NORTH